kusumi/fileobj/README.md

 + Python 2.5, 2.6 or 2.7

-+ Python 3.x is not supported
++ Python 3 is not supported in v0.6, use v0.7 for Python 3

 + Works on Linux and *BSD